 However, any equity release plan will impact the remaining value of your estate.
 It is always a good idea to take specialist advice about whether your will should be re-written to reflect this.

-If you have any other questions about equity release, such as “why do people choose equity release?”, or “what’s the best equity release scheme?” have a read through the news section of this site.
+If you have any other questions about equity release, such as “why do people choose equity release?” or “what’s the best equity release scheme?” or “is equity release safe” have a read through our FAQ section of this site.
 Alternatively, feel free to contact me directly and we can discuss your situation and talk about my services in a little more detail.